ratanparai/blog-sources/about.md

 author_profile: true
 ---

 > **“Never memorize something that you can look up.”**
 >
 > *― Albert Einstein*

 <iframe src='https://codealike.com/Profile/FactsWidget/ratanparai' frameborder='0' scrolling='no' marginheight='0' marginwidth='0' width='600px' height='370px'></iframe>

-Super nerd who loves Vim and customize all of the development environment.
+Super nerd who loves to customize all of the development environment.
 Love to take challenge for devising a better problem-solving method while learning new technologies and tools as needed.

 ## Work History